tlienart/SimonCoste.github.io/posts/diffusion.md

 +++

-These are my own notes for the formulation of the celebrated Denoising Diffusion Probabilistic Models; they're intended for mathematicians, hence the notations and style is quite different than in the original papers.
-In particular, I completely formulate everything as a continuous-time problem, then only in the end explain how to discretize the theoretical losses or the generative models.
-This is exactly the opposite to what was done in the papers.
-A special attention is given to the differences between ODE sampling and SDE sampling.
+These are my notes on generative models using stochastic diffusions, eg the celebrated Denoising Diffusion Probabilistic Models; they're intended for mathematicians, hence the notations and style is different than in the original papers.
+In particular, everything is fitted into the continuous-time framework (which is not how it is done in practice).
+A special attention is given to the differences between ODE sampling and SDE sampling, and the analysis of the time evolution  for the probability densities though Fokker-Planck and Transport Equations.

 \tableofcontents